spicelang/spice/docs/docs/intro.md

 # Introduction
 Spice is a compiled language which sets a focus on performance and practicality.
-It is considered as a systems language, which means it is neither suitable for coding user interfaces nor any interface with the user, except cli tools.
+It is considered as a systems language, which means that is rather not suitable for coding user interfaces, but for coding drivers and cli tools.
 Spice has support for cross-compiling for multiple target platforms.
 In order to get started, visit our [quick-start guide](../quick-start).

 Here you can see a demo, how to use Spice to process a YAML data file with conditional sections: